OUR BOARD MEMBERS

 Trustee

-She runs her own UK-registered charity, educating school students on early signs and how to detect cancers.
-Wendy has met John Fawcett and his team on several occasions during her frequent yearly visits to Bali, at her own expense, and has always been extremely impressed with the work of JFF.
+Wendy used to have her own UK-registered charity, educating school students on early signs and how to detect cancers.
+She met John Fawcett and his team on several occasions during her regular yearly visits to Bali at her own expense and has always been extremely impressed with the work of JFF.

 James Mason